 POSITIONS: Co-Offensive Coordinator/Offensive Line

-Gavin Colliton is in his 27th season as a member of the W&L coaching staff, with responsibilities for coaching the offensive line.
-During his tenure, Coach Colliton has also coached the defensive line, defensive backs and special teams in helping lead the Generals to four ODAC titles (2006, 2010, 2012, 2015).
+Gavin Colliton is in his 29th season as a member of the W&L coaching staff, with responsibilities for coaching the offensive line.
+During his tenure, Coach Colliton has also coached the defensive line, defensive backs and special teams in helping lead the Generals to five ODAC titles (2006, 2010, 2012, 2015, 2017).

-Last season, Colliton helped the W&L offense set a slew of records, including total offense (5,439 yds.), rushing offense (4,773 yds.) and points scored (417).
-The Generals led all of college football with an average of 433.9 yards per game, as W&L produced the three best single-game rushing performances in Old Dominion Athletic Conference history.
+Colliton also helped the 2015 squad set a slew of records, including total offense (5,439 yds.), rushing offense (4,773 yds.) and points scored (417).
+The Generals led all of college football with an average of 433.9 rushing yards per game.

 In 2013, his offensive line helped the Generals finish second in Division III in rushing yards per game (346.7 ypg).
 His 2012 line helped W&L lead Division III with an average of 363.7 rushing yards per game.
 W&L also finished fourth nationally in third down conversion percentage, converting 52.8 percent of the time, while averaging 431.3 total yards and 35.3 points per contest.